Colin Peacock's lecture notes for the 'University of Auckland Winter Lectures 2010: The End(s) of Journalism?'

 Think of the way MP Chris Carter was vigourously pursued for an apology over his credit card spending recently.
 He appeared to be defying his party leader by not apologising - so it was a good story for the press gallery.

 Chris Carter was literally cornered by reporters who wanted to know if he was sorry.
-They pursued through the stairwells and the car park - and turned
+They pursued through the stairwells and the car park - and turned that into the news.

 But during the day Chris Carter did apologise in writing.